-Frida Kahlo’s house is the brightest medium blue and maroon colors.
-It is immediately recognizable if you’ve ever read or watched anything about Frida.
+Frida Kahlo’s house, “Casa Azul” in Mexico City is now a museum.
+It’s bright medium blue and maroon.
+It’s immediately recognizable if you’ve ever read or watched anything about Frida.
 She was born, lived most of her life, and died in this house.
 Much of her work was created here, so of course, it’s a mecca for lovers of the artist.
+Myself included.

 Getting tickets to the museum can be tricky and requires pre-planning or a connection.
-I visited twice and both times I paid a guide to obtain the tickets.
-There is no line for tickets because all entries are timed, and tickets must be purchased online in advance.
-Still, crowds mill about outside, and the streets are filled with vendors selling everything you can imagine with Frida’s face on it.
+I visited twice and paid a guide to obtain the tickets.
+There is no line for tickets because all entries are timed, and tickets must be purchased online.
+Still, crowds mill about outside.
+The streets are filled with vendors selling everything you can imagine with Frida’s face and art depicted on it.

-When you enter the courtyard, it is through double wood doors big enough for a car.
+When you enter the courtyard, you enter through double wooden doors big enough for a car.
 The spectacular courtyard is about the size of half a football field.
-By middle-class American standards, it’s a large yard, but not massive.
+By middle-class American standards, it’s a large yard but not massive.

-Because they have mild weather all year, the house’s courtyard was as much a “room” as any with a ceiling inside.
-The famous blue and maroon “pyramid” her husband, famed muralist Diego Rivera, had made to hold her Aztec statues sit in one corner.
+Because they have mild weather all year, the house’s courtyard was as much a “room” as any.
+In the center is a famous blue and maroon “pyramid.”
+Her husband, famed muralist Diego Rivera, made it to hold her Aztec statues.
 Before regulation, the couple traveled to ancient sites and excavated the ruins themselves!

 Fun fact: You can find a replica of this pyramid in the Vallarta Botanical Garden in Puerto Vallarta.
 You can also buy a miniature to take home.

 Pre-Columbian sculptures line the courtyard and can be spotted between various gardens and ponds.
-It’s easy to see that the “outside” was just another room.
+This courtyard is a well-lived-in place.

 Inside, one room leads to the next, with various doors leading to the courtyard.
-The house is just as she and Diego left it when she died in 1954.
-Some of her most famous paintings are on display, including the last one she ever painted a week before her death titled, “Viva la Vida, Watermelons.”
+The house is just as Frida and Diego left it when she died in 1954.
+Some of her most famous paintings are on display.
+Art you’ll find includes the last one she ever painted a week before her death titled, “Viva la Vida, Watermelons.”

-Her belongings are displayed throughout the house as if she still lived there.
+Frida’s belongings are displayed throughout the house as if she still lived there.
+Once she died, Diego knew it would be a museum and kept it intact.
 Her paintings sit alongside some from Diego with photographs, journals, books, furniture, and art supplies.

-I loved that it was filled with windows that looked out over the courtyard bringing the outdoors inside.
-There were many artistically intriguing rooms, and I wondered how people might live in such a place.
+I loved that it was filled with windows that looked out over the courtyard, bringing the outdoors inside.
+There are many artistically intriguing rooms, and I wondered how people might live in such a place.
 The connecting rooms and central courtyard were unlike any traditional home I’d ever seen.
-It was lovely and unique but not comfortable.
+It was lovely and unique, but not comfortable.

-You can see Frida’s artist’s studio and the famous bed with a mirror mounted on the top so she could paint self-portraits while lying down and recovering from surgery or illness – or which she had many.
-More than anything, many collections, Hispanic arts, and oddities are on display in the house.
+You can see Frida’s artist’s studio and the famous bed with a mirror mounted on the top.
+This was so Frida could paint self-portraits while lying down.
+She was often recovering from surgery or illness – of which she had many.
+More than anything, many collections, Hispanic arts, and oddities are displayed in the house.

 Frida’s Dresses and Jewelry

-Some rooms have been transformed to create the museum and gift shop; others now hold her various “adornments” in another section of the house across the courtyard.
+Some rooms have been transformed to create the museum and gift shop.
+Other rooms now hold her various “adornments” in another section of the house across the courtyard.

-If you read the signs, you’ll learn Frida made the displayed dolls you’ll find around the in her own likeness.
-Also, hidden among the displays of her clothing and jewelry is a white earring shaped like a hand that was gifted to her by Pablo Picasso (See self-portrait dedicated to Dr. Eloesser, 1940 where she wear the earring).
+If you read the signs, you’ll learn Frida made the displayed dolls you’ll find around her in her own likeness.
+Also, hidden among the displays of her clothing and jewelry is a white earring shaped like a hand.
+It was gifted to her by Pablo Picasso (See self-portrait dedicated to Dr. Eloesser, 1940 where she wears the earring).
 Also displayed are her wheelchair, many corsets to help with her spine issues, crutches and other devices that helped her walk.
 There are also shoes, two different sizes, and one always with a lift to accommodate her one shorter leg.

 Frida’s Final Words and Work

-Seeing the corsets and other contraptions she needed to live are a poignant reminder that this woman had a tough life from a health perspective.
-Each day would have been a struggle filled with pain.
+The corsets and other contraptions are a poignant reminder that this woman was in constant pain.
+Each day would have been a struggle, yet it did not stop her art.
 She was only 47 years old when she died.

 Her last painting, “Viva la Vida, Watermelons,” has never left the home.
 Roughly translated, it means, “Long live life.”